 Add them as a prop to a campaign marketing mix.
 You may be surprised how powerful a promotional product can be when used as a memory trigger.
 Often years later, someone will be able to recall a campaign based on a promotional product or, at the very least, your brand name.
 More importantly, they remember how you made them feel when you touched them with your story.

 Numerous studies have found that cash is not as good of an incentive as a branded product.
 A well-thought-out premium (a custom product produced solely for your brand that people cannot purchase) is an amazing show of gratitude, and it will maintain that positive movie playing in your customer's heads.

 With new customization possibilities and advances in technology, it has never been easier to create a premium.
 Ask us how.

 Think sales-level gifts, speaker gifts, and client recognition!

 Promotional products can be great educational tools.
 Their very nature draws people into your story, and if used wisely, they will take an abstract concept and make it concrete.
 If you choose the medium wisely, it indeed becomes the message.

 We used a frisbee to show people how to conserve water.
 It was too abstract of a concept to ask them to stop watering their lawn after covering it with 1.5cm of water.
-All they had to do was flip the frisbee and turn off the water when it was full.
+They had to flip the frisbee and turn off the water when it was full.
 It was simple but highly effective, and the ad space on the frisbee was much larger than a rain gauge, and it was more fun!

 Think social action, instruction, and product education!

-Branded merchandise is a fantastic way to tell your brand story, create a raving fan base, and coop advertising costs out to your audience.
+Branded merchandise is a fantastic way to tell your brand story, create a raving fan base and coop advertising costs out to your audience.
 Everyone wants that concert t-shirt or that festival souvenir.
-Most people buy souvenirs from attractions, and when they wear them, they become part of your brand story.
+Most people buy souvenirs from attractions; when they wear them, they become part of your brand story.